spryker/docker-sdk/docs/01-quick-start-guide.md

 ### Setting up a developer environemnt

-To set up developer environment:
+To set up a developer environment:

 1. Bootstrap docker setup, build and start the instance: